Hi, I’m Jacqueline!

 For 20 years before becoming a mom, I practiced as an RN with my background in acute care, primarily the cardiac OR.

 But now, home is where I love to be.
 I feel there is no greater place to incubate souls.
 These days you’ll find me using my experiences here to write about herbal remedies and natural health research — a big passion of mine.

 I began mothering animal babies in my Nana’s backyard and eyes-still-closed newborn squirrels that dropped into my childhood home’s fireplace.
 And being the oldest, I loved helping my mother with my younger siblings.

 After nearly 20 years of infertility, I was able to live my dream of motherhood and raising a family with my husband.
 Homeschooling was a great fit for us.
 Educating at home combined real life adventures, great books, a strong circle of friends, and a love for learning.

-I wanted to create a place to connect with and support other moms for creating a natural, healthy, and fulfilling home life.
+I desire to create a place to connect with and support other moms for creating a natural, healthy, and fulfilling home life.

 Interests for me are preventative natural medicinals, great books, medical research, working with special-needs children, healthy and green living, organic gardening and enjoying God’s creation.

 Late in my life, but not before much damage and brokenness, I was transformed by a sovereign God to become a disciple of Jesus Christ.
 I am only able to grow at all because He feeds and leads me.
 I have experienced His abundant mercy and grace.

 Now that our children are grown, I do more ministry with my husband of 42 years outside our home, but blogging is a way to share some of the useful things the Lord has shown me along the way.
 I encourage other ‘older women’ to see the need to speak into the younger woman!